 While beyond the scope of FIDE's current representational commitments, one can also use contextualization to capture the differences between implicit and explicit beliefs.
-The crucial fragment of reasoning in the Juliet vignette is computationally modeled by Bello (2013) as a preliminary attempt to develop a more sophisticated model of belief as an attitude, in line with Requirement 4.
+The crucial fragment of reasoning in the Juliet vignette is computationally modeled by Bello (2013) as a preliminary attempt to develop a more sophisticated model of belief as an attitude, in line with Requirement 3.
 The approach that Bello advocates partially addresses some of the counterintuitive consequences of adopting standard modal frameworks for representing and reasoning about beliefs as given by Hintikka (1962) and by Allen (1995); most especially those related to logical omniscience, which demands that rational agents believe each member of the set generated by closing belief under implication.
-Other approaches for avoiding omniscience can be found in the literature, but each fails to reasonably capture human-like believing for reasons beyond the scope of this discussion (Levesque, 1984; Lakemeyer, 1986; Konolige, 1986).
+Other approaches for avoiding omniscience can be found in the literature, but each fails to reasonably capture human-like believing for reasons beyond the scope of our discussion (Levesque, 1984; Lakemeyer, 1986; Konolige, 1986).

-Requirement 5 concerns abduction, which is necessary for any model of mindreading that can take observations of overt behavior and infer the most likely set of mental states involved with their generation (Bello, 2013; Bridewell & Langley, 2011).
-Abductive reasoning is central to properly capturing the dynamics of the Juliet example and is also widely useful for populating bundles with mental-state information.
+Requirement 4 concerns abduction, which is necessary for any model of mindreading that can take observations of overt behavior and infer the most likely set of mental states involved with their generation (Bello, 2013; Bridewell & Langley, 2011).
+Abductive reasoning is central to properly capturing the dynamics of the Juliet example, but also widely useful for populating bundles with mental-state information.
+Impression management, direct argument and other strategies for manipulating the belief revision process of other agents seem to universally involve suspending or violating a standing conversational norm such as the injunctions to be truthful and polite.

-Impression management, direct argument, and other strategies for manipulating the belief revision process of other agents seem to universally involve suspending or violating a standing conversational norm such as the injunctions to be truthful and polite.
-To this effect, an implemented system requires a representation of conversational norms and a defeasible inference mechanism to modify the set of constraints on action that each norm imposes.
-Interestingly, the system also needs the capability to reason directly about the norms themselves.
+To this effect, we require a representation of conversational norms and a defeasible inference mechanism to modify the set of constraints on action that each norm imposes.
+Interestingly, we also need to be able to reason directly about the norms themselves.
 We saw this on display in the elaborated case of Bob and Jane, where Bob decided it was better to be truthful than to engage in the risky business of trying to manage Jane's perception of his beliefs.

-Finally, the discussion of information gathering and extended interaction in Section 6 suggests that an implemented system needs a higher-order language to represent strategies as first-class objects.
-A language of this sort must support practical reasoning over the available strategies.
-Examples of formalisms that are representationally rich enough to support this ability include that used by the FOL system (Weyhrauch, 1980), its enhanced versions (Benerecetti & Spalazzi, 1996), and CycL (Matuszek et al., 2006).
+Finally, our discussion of information gathering and extended interaction suggests that we need a higher-order language to represent strategies as first-class objects, so that they can be used in practical reasoning.
+Examples of formalisms where this could be captured include FOL (Weyhrauch, 1980) and CycL (Matuszek et al., 2006).

-Admittedly, this is a very premature exploration of an interesting and complex matter.
-We have not provided a working computational example by way of simulation, nor have we attempted to write down a knowledge-level characterization of the belief revision process.
-In essence, we have not axiomatized the human folk concept of belief revision that is used whenever we engage in impression management.
-Such an undertaking would require an unachieved characterization of the folk concept of belief itself.
+Admittedly, this is a very premature exploration of a rich and complicated matter.
+We have not provided a working computational example by way of simulation, nor have we attempted to write down a knowledge-level characterization of the belief-revision process.
+In essence, we have not axiomatized the human folk-concept of belief revision that gets used whenever we engage in impression management.
+Such an undertaking would be massive, requiring an unachieved characterization of the folk concept of belief itself, along with ancillary characterizations of choice, evidence, and other complex concepts.
 Nevertheless, even in our state of relative ignorance, it is important to continue to identify subtleties in conceptual definitions that challenge conventional wisdom whenever we find them-belief revision being no exception to this rule.
-We encourage other researchers to join us in developing systems that address the eight desiderata above.
-Together, our efforts should reveal more subtleties and invite deeper consideration of the cognitive architecture underwriting such an important part of our lives as socially aware agents.
+And although further subtleties await discovery and explication, we hope that our contribution in this paper invites deeper consideration of the cognitive architecture underwriting such an important part of our lives as socially aware agents.